Executive Summary

 The system is based on a NIOSH-approved powered air-purifying respirator platform.
 This platform reduces breathing resistance and fatigue, enabling extended operational use during high-stress response conditions.

-Hospitals that attain Tier-3 to Tier-5 contamination preparedness have:
+Hospitals that attain Tier-3 contamination preparedness have:

-The correct Level-C PPE with PAPR, radiation alerts, deployable decontamination units, backup communications, and a self-sufficient
+The correct Level-C PPE with PAPR, radiation alerts, deployable decontamination units, backup communications, and a

-3-day CBRN Shelter Kit.
+3-day self-sufficient Shelter Kit.

 LevelCPPE.com